PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Outlines/All Arcs.md

 ##### Immediate Arc
 - This is what the players are attempting to accomplish at this moment or in the immediate future.
 - Each is generally wrapped up within a few sessions
+- Generally can be extrapolated from sub-plots of narrative arcs
-- Thought of in terms of short-term, obvious, and achievable goals
+- Thought of in terms of short-term, obvious, and achievable goals, like episodes of a TV show
 	- Ex.: *Obtain horses to improve travel on the long roads ahead*
 	- Ex.
 2: *Assist an apothecary that you encountered on your journey*